Survey: Risk management under pressure as firms refocus on profits, growth

 Complexity, poor communication, increased reporting requirements hampering evolution of risk cultures

-The Premier Business Leadership Series, ANTWERP, BELGIUM (Jun.
-15, 2011) – Has the financial services industry reached a comfort zone, placing it in jeopardy of another crisis?
-Are today's risk management practices and reporting in tune with existing risk culture and organizational expectations?
+15 June 2011 - The Premier Business Leadership Series, ANTWERP, BELGIUM – Has the financial services industry reached a comfort zone, placing it in jeopardy of another crisis?
+Are today's risk management practices and reporting in tune with existing risk culture and organisational expectations?

 Despite lessons learned, reform remains threatened by an imbalance of risk management demands and actual programs and practices in place, according to a recent global risk management survey .
 In February and March 2011, the Economist Intelligence Unit (EIU) surveyed 315 executives globally for SAS, the leader in business analytics software and services.
 Respondents were primarily focused on risk management in banks, capital markets firms and insurers of all sizes from less than $100 million to more than $1 trillion in assets (USD).
 While financial institutions initiated some risk management measures to address deficiencies exposed by the financial crisis, risk cultures are ill-prepared for current demands and have been overtaken by competing priorities that encourage growth and profitability without embedded risk strategies.